Usage Tips:

 Sample Output:

-# Add New User to Group
+TO-DO# Add New User to Group

 add_user_to_group <NEW_USER> Administrators